 Find cheap flights to Buenaventura here

-Recommended Tour: Adventure in Bahía Málaga - 4 Days / 3 Nights
+Recommended Plan: Whale Watching in Bahía Málaga – 4 Days

-Traveling to Bahía Málaga National Park is a sensory experience in the heart of the Colombian Pacific, perfect for couples or families seeking adventure while exploring one of the richest ecosystems in flora and fauna.
+Traveling to Bahía Málaga National Park is a sensory experience in the heart of Colombia’s Pacific coast, perfect for couples and families seeking adventure while exploring one of the most biodiverse ecosystems on the planet.

-This 4-day plan includes round-trip transportation from Buenaventura pier, accommodation in a double room at a hotel with a pool and sea view, meals, an ecological tour through estuaries and mangroves, and medical assistance insurance.
+This 4-day tour includes round-trip transportation from Buenaventura’s pier, hotel accommodation with a pool and ocean-view terrace, meals, a whale-watching tour, an ecological excursion through estuaries and mangroves, a trip to Las Sierpes and Tres Marías waterfalls, a guide, and insurance.

 2. Nuquí: best places to see whales in Colombia